-§5-16B-6e.
-Coverage for treatment of autism spectrum disorders.
-1 (a) To the extent that the diagnosis, evaluation and treatment of autism spectrum disorders 2 are not already covered by this agency, on or after January 1, 2012, a policy, plan or contract 3 subject to this section shall provide coverage for such diagnosis, evaluation and treatment, for 4 individuals ages 18 months to 18 years.
-To be eligible for coverage and benefits under this section, 5 the individual must be diagnosed with autism spectrum disorder at age eight or younger.
-Such 6 policy shall provide coverage for treatments that are medically necessary and ordered or 7 prescribed by a licensed physician or licensed psychologist and in accordance with a treatment plan developed from a comprehensive evaluation by a certified behavior analyst for an individual 8 9 diagnosed with autism spectrum disorder.
+disorders.

-(b) The coverage shall include, but not be limited to, applied behavior analysis.
-Applied behavior analysis shall be provided or supervised by a certified behavior analyst.
-The annual
+(a) To the extent that the diagnosis, evaluation and treatment of autism spectrum disorders are not already covered by this agency, on or after January 1, 2012, a policy, plan or contract subject to this section shall provide coverage for such diagnosis, evaluation and treatment, for individuals ages 18 months to 18 years.
+To be eligible for coverage and benefits under this section, treatment the individual must be diagnosed with autism spectrum disorder at age eight or younger.
+Such policy shall provide coverage for treatments that are medically necessary and ordered or prescribed by a licensed physician or licensed psychologist and in accordance with a treatment plan developed from a comprehensive evaluation by a certified behavior analyst for an individual diagnosed with autism spectrum disorder.

-12 maximum benefit for applied behavior analysis required by this subsection shall be in an amount 13 not to exceed \$30,000 \$90,000 per individual, for three consecutive years from the date treatment 14 commences.
+10 (b) The coverage shall include, but not be limited to, applied behavior analysis.
+Applied 11 behavior analysis shall be provided or supervised by a certified behavior analyst.
+The annual 12 maximum benefit for applied behavior analysis required by this subsection shall be in an amount 13 not to exceed \$30,000 \$90,000 per individual, for three consecutive years from the date treatment 14 commences.
 At the conclusion of the third year, coverage for applied behavior analysis required 15 by this subsection shall be in an amount not to exceed \$2,000 \$6,000 per month, until the 16 individual reaches 18 years of age, as long as the treatment is medically necessary and in 17 accordance with a treatment plan developed by a certified behavior analyst pursuant to a 18 comprehensive evaluation or reevaluation of the individual.
 This section shall not be construed as 19 limiting, replacing or affecting any obligation to provide services to an individual under the 20 Individuals with Disabilities Education Act, 20 U.S.C.
 1400 et seq., as amended from time to time, 21 or other publicly funded programs.
 Nothing in this section shall be construed as requiring 22 reimbursement for services provided by public school personnel.